lawwman/tutorial/programming_language/javascript/this.md

 `this` is set as the new object being created.
 Follow the link above to learn more.

 ## Class Context
-Just like with regular functions, the value of this within methods depends on how they are called.
-Sometimes it is useful to override this behavior so that this within classes always refers to the class instance.
-To achieve this, bind the class methods in the constructor:
+In the class context, `this` refers to the class object.
+However, note that in javascript, class methods are unbound by default.
+So if you pass the method around, `this` will be undefined.
+Use `.bind()` to make sure that behaviour is expected.

 ```javascript
 class Car {